You are signing as Guest User as Guest for Guest Entity .

 5. ACCEPTED SIGNATURE FORMATS

-Ink signatures or electronic signatures (eSignatures) using either DocuSign, Adobe Sign or E-Sign (OneSpan) are accepted on CEA forms.
+Ink signatures or simple electronic signatures (eSignatures) are accepted on CEA forms.

-Please note if the form is digitally signed it must be the original file and not a scanned version (this is to allow verification).
-Inserting an image of a signature into the CEA form is not an acceptable means of signing the form.
+Please note if the form is digitally signed using an electronic signature platforms it must be the original file and not a scanned version (this is to allow verification).

 For documents signed using Adobe Sign please note the signatories must be on the AATL (Adobe Approved Trust List).